james-t-larson/neutral-times-api/taskell.md

     * [x] When requesting a specific article should no be limited todays articles
     * [x] Should throw error if iso8601  is not used
 - The default route is broken
+- Throw away api dog, automate and enforce documentation
+    * [x] Documentation should be auto generated, use rswag
+    * [x] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
+    * [x] Documentation should be  enforced in some way, use git hooks